tumble1999/savaslabs.github.io/drupal-developer.md

   + an interest in learning/teaching/growing
   + a detail-oriented approach
   + pride in the quality of your work
-+ You know how to develop "The Drupal Way".
++ You understand the importance of developing 'The Drupal Way'.
 You're familiar with
   + the hook system
   + the theming engine
   + drush